What Are Prop Bets?

 To that end, prop bets bring a bit of a fantasy sports element to sports betting.
 Your decision about what to bet doesn’t necessarily revolve around which side wins or loses, but rather on a specific performance.

 Prop offerings may vary by operator.
 All the legal, regulated sports betting operators in Illinois feature a decent selection of props for each game.
-You can shop around to see the various prop bet options at sportsbooks such as William Hill and FanDuel.
+You can shop around to see the various prop bet options at sportsbooks such as Caesars and FanDuel.

 Types of prop bets will generally fall into four broad categories.
 Here are the details and an example for each.